TobiasPolak/RWD-from-EAP-in-HTA-a-review-of-NICE-technology-appraisals/README.md

 * For questions, email:
     * tobias.polak@erasmusmc.nl
     * polak.tobias@gmail.com

+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+To view a copy of this license, visit <http://creativecommons.org/licenses/by-nc/4.0/> or view the LICENSE file.

 ## How to run the code
 The code available in the [Scripts](/Scripts) folder can be run sequentially to reproduce the analysis.